The different options for leasing an electric car: LMD, LLD and LOA

 On the other hand, in addition to interest, lenders may charge other fees such as :

-These fees can also represent a significant sum, and liberal professionals need to be aware of all the costs associated with the loan before making a decision.
+These costs can also represent a significant sum, and liberal professionals need to be aware of all the costs associated with the loan before making a decision.

 As with cash purchases, owning an electric car carries the risk of obsolescence.

-Leasing or buying an electric car: how do you know the long-term cost?
+Leasing or buying an electric car: how do you know what the long-term cost will be?

-TCO (Total Cost of Ownership) is an indicator that compares the total cost of ownership between different types of vehicle, particularly between electric and combustion-powered cars.
+The TCO (Total Cost of Ownership) is an indicator that compares the total cost of ownership between different types of vehicle, in particular between electric and combustion-powered cars.

-The TCO for a rental takes into account :
+The TCO for a lease takes into account :

-In general, electric cars have a lower TCO than combustion-powered cars due to their energy efficiency and lower maintenance costs.
-As a self-employed professional looking to acquire a vehicle, you need to consider TCO when comparing the cost of ownership between electric and combustion-powered cars in order to make an informed decision based on your budget and needs.
+In general, electric cars have a lower TCO than combustion cars because of their fuel efficiency and lower maintenance costs.
+As a self-employed professional looking to purchase a vehicle, you need to consider TCO when comparing the cost of ownership between electric and combustion-powered cars so that you can make an informed decision based on your budget and needs.

-Let's take the example of a TCO calculation between the Renault Megane e-Tech and its internal combustion equivalent, over five years.
+Let's take the example of a TCO calculation between the Renault Megane e-Tech and its thermal equivalent, over five years.

 Car model